fsinn/bits_n_pieces/README.md

 This may cause the commands to misbehave on remote targets.
 Thus, I specified fully-qualified paths to commands that are installed by brew, even though this might make the script "less portable".
 As I target MacOS, exclusively, this should not pose problems.
-The interesting thing is calling `fish` to install omf: I use the `-l` flag to run the command through a login shell to make it work.

 # Troubleshooting